lauraclay/python-picamera-setup/README.md

         camera.stop_preview()
     ```

-2. Save and run your script
+2. Save and run your script.
-3. Press the button to start recording video; press it again to stop and exit the program
+3. Press the button to start recording video; press it again to stop and exit the program.

 ### Camera programming: circular buffers